 There was a most unusual situation going on here – Nikki was obviously making her opening gambit, a play he so desperately wanted her to make, but still …

-She swiftly approached the recliner, knelt on the rug at right angles to him and as she leaned over and lowered her face to his, the lightest scent of Opium filled his senses from her body, he could sense her intense excitement too at this outrageous play and it rubbed off on him.
+She swiftly approached the recliner, knelt on the rug at an angle to him and as she leaned over and lowered her face to his, the lightest scent of Opium filled his senses from her body, he could sense her intense excitement too at this outrageous play and it rubbed off on him.

 She put a fingertip to his lips and left it there just a fraction too long – she was consummate, she was on a high.

-‘Anaïs told me,’ she breathed, none too evenly, ‘when I asked her for every single detail, that you did not start a relationship by making love.
+‘Anaïs told me,’ she breathed, none too evenly, ‘when I asked her for every single detail, that you did not start a relationship with sex.
 I thought at that moment that one day, if I ever had the chance, I would like to test that theory.’

-She now lightly jumped up and the shirt swirled around, revealing that which had been planned to be seen all along and now, in the most obvious way, she nuzzled her soft privacy against his shoulder, leaving a streak of wetness on that shoulder, turned for the door and ran straight into the immobile form of Geneviève, head still in bandages.
+She now lightly jumped up and the shirt swirled around, revealing that which had been planned to be seen all along and now, in the most obvious way, she nuzzled that soft privacy against his shoulder, leaving a dab of wetness on that shoulder, turned for the door and ran straight into the immobile form of Geneviève, head still in bandages.

 ‘Come to bed, Nikki, it’s late.’